dio-av/dio-av/README.md

 ##  Hi there,

 ### Welcome to my github repo
-I'm a software engineer and a hardcore gopher delivering software solutions entirely in Go. \
+I'm a software engineer and a hardcore gopher delivering software solutions entirely in Go and the actual maintainer of the Open-Meteo API Go Client  [omgo](https://github.com/dio-av/omgo).

 I also keep an eye in pure functional languages like Erlang/Elixir.
 <br> <br>

-I´m the actual maintainer of the Open-Meteo API Go Client  [omgo](https://github.com/dio-av/omgo).
+I´m open for hire as a software engineer/backend developer.

 ### My interests are:
 Back-end, microservices, distributed systems, high availability, cloud computing and cloud native software.